-- Revenue guidance for Q4 2023 is $1.95 billion at the midpoint, roughly in line with what analysts were expecting
+- Revenue Guidance for Q2 2024 is $1.97 billion at the midpoint, roughly in line with what analysts were expecting

-Founded in 2005 by a cybersecurity engineer Nir Zuk, Palo Alto Networks makes hardware and software cybersecurity products that protect companies from cyberattacks, breaches and malware threats.
+Founded in 2005 by cybersecurity engineer Nir Zuk, Palo Alto Networks (NASDAQ:PANW) makes hardware and software cybersecurity products that protect companies from cyberattacks, breaches, and malware threats.

 The company started by offering traditional on-premise hardware firewalls and while that is still a big part of their business, it has in the last couple of years been successfully transitioning into offering cloud-based software-as-a-service products.